Appearance

 This option selects folder containing sub-folder node_modules with additional Hitchy plugins required at runtime.

 You should always set this boolean option when testing a plugin.
-It is controlling the toolkit to discover default options in a slightly different way.
+It is configuring SDT to discover default options in a slightly different way matching common setups for plugin development.
+For example, pluginsFolder must not be selected explicitly anymore as it is discovered automatically.

 This is an object mapping relative path names of files into either file's content to be written to some temporary project folder created as a copy from selected or discovered project folder.